shadows911/baruf/content/p/otp.md

 > hissing.
 Luna laughed so hard her magazine slipped out of her grasp,
 > slid down her legs and on to the floor.

-> 'That was *funny*!'
+> "That was *funny!*"

 > Her prominent eyes swam with tears as she gasped for breath, staring
 > at Ron.
 Utterly nonplussed, he looked around at the others, who were
-> now laughing at the expression on Ron’s face and at the ludicrously
+> now laughing at the expression on Ron's face and at the ludicrously
 > prolonged laughter of Luna Lovegood, who was rocking backwards and
 > forwards, clutching her sides.

-> ‘Are you taking the mickey?’ said Ron, frowning at her.
+> "Are you taking the mickey?" said Ron, frowning at her.

-> ‘Baboon’s … backside!’ she choked, holding her ribs.
+> "Baboon's … backside!" she choked, holding her ribs (*OotP,* chapter
+> 10).

 Luna is the only person who truly appreciates Ron's humor.
-This point is repeated in *Half-Blood Prince* ("He says very funny things sometimes, doesn’t he?"), and we also learn that Ron find's Luna's wit equally enchanting:
+This point is repeated in *Half-Blood Prince* ("He says very funny things sometimes, doesn"t he?"), and we also learn that Ron find's Luna's wit equally enchanting:

-> ‘I could hear the match commentary from here,’ said Ron, his voice
+> "I could hear the match commentary from here," said Ron, his voice
 > now shaking with laughter.
-‘I hope Luna always commentates from now
+"I hope Luna always commentates from now
-> on … *Loser’s Lurgy* …’
+> on … *Loser's Lurgy* … " (*HBP,* chapter 19)

 Baboon's backside.
 Loser's Lurgy.
 Surely, true love.